TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 - Toggle collapsed/expanded view modes with `view collapsed/expanded` button.

 ###### Filters
-- You can filter per plugin and/or per usage on left sidebar navigation radio buttons.
+- You can filter per plugin and/or per usage with left sidebar navigation radio buttons.

 ###### Text Search
 - Any text in any log entry is searchable.